-Dr. Solomon Assefa is a Research Scientist at the IBM T.J.
-Watson Research Center.
-He has worked on nanophotonics technology for optical interconnects, with responsibilities spanning research, development, and technology transfer to commercial foundry.
+As a Research Scientist, Solomon has worked on IBM’s nanophotonics technology with responsibilities spanning research, development, and technology transfer to commercial foundry.
 His research contributions include high-speed optical detectors, nano-structured platforms for bio-sensing, and quantum information processing.
-He has co-authored 38 scientific articles, has 40 patents, and has appeared as a guest speaker at numerous conferences worldwide.
-His work on nanophotonics has been featured in The Wall Street Journal, BBC News, Forbes, Technology Review, EE Times, and IEEE Spectrum, among many others.
+He has co-authored over 50 scientific articles, has over 45 patents, and has appeared as a guest speaker at numerous conferences worldwide.
+His work has been featured in The Wall Street Journal, BBC News, Forbes, Technology Review, EE Times, and IEEE Spectrum, among many others.

-Dr. Assefa is a member of the Optical Society of America (OSA), the American Physical Society (APS), and the Institute of Electrical and Electronics Engineers (IEEE).
+Solomon is a member of the Optical Society of America (OSA), the American Physical Society (APS), and the Institute of Electrical and Electronics Engineers (IEEE).
+He is also a Fellow of the Ethiopian Academy of Sciences.
 He has served as committee chair and workshop organizer for various conferences including the Optical Fibers Conference (OFC) and Conference on Lasers and Electro-Optics (CLEO).

-Dr. Assefa is a recipient of several awards including the Technical Accomplishment Award, Corporate Recognition Award, and several Invention Achievement Awards from IBM.
+Solomon is a recipient of several awards including the Technical Accomplishment Award, Corporate Recognition Award, and Invention Achievement Awards from IBM.
+He is a frequent speaker at business events, international conferences, universities, and research institutions.
 He was named one of the World’s Top Young Innovators under 35 and received the TR35 awarded by MIT’s Technology Review (2011).
-Dr. Assefa was honored by the World Economic Forum as a Young Global Leader in 2013.
+Solomon was honored by the World Economic Forum as a Young Global Leader in 2013.
 He received a B.S. in Physics (2001), a B.S. in EECS (2001), a M.S. in EECS (2001) and a Ph.D.
 (2004) all from the Massachusetts Institute of Technology (MIT).